akbarratt/rb101/LOG.md

 I started this progress log partway through RB101.
 Newest entries first.

+### Day 64: Tuesday April 20, 2021

+**Pomodoros Completed**: 7

+**Today's Progress**: Working on Documentation and Easy 3 problem sets, catching up on Anki card creation.

+**My Feelings:** I was hesistant to return to the documentation exercises because I did so poorly on the first few, but struggling on the last one actually helped me crack the whole thing wide open and the rest came easily to me.
+That's the power of MBL, BABY.

 ### Day 63: Monday April 19, 2021

 **Pomodoros Completed**: 0